 Neither the ALSC office nor the committee chair can confirm receipt of submissions.
-If you would like to confirm receipt of your submission please use a mailing service with delivery confirmation.
+If you would like to confirm delivery receipt of your submission please use a tracking number for your package.
 Submissions that are dropped off in- person to the ALSC office will not be accepted.

 The book and media awards are announced each year at ALA’s Midwinter Meeting in January.
 The materials received by the ALSC office throughout the year will be used for ALSC’s Bookapalooza Program.
 The Bookapalooza Program selects three libraries to receive a Bookapalooza collection of these materials to be used in a way that creatively enhances their library service to children and families.